DiegoGaliotti/Runner_Multiplayer_Template/README.md

 ![image](https://github.com/DiegoGaliotti/Runner_Multiplayer_Template/assets/68599501/1d7eb317-6071-4dce-9a13-90820681ccb5)

 Press the Play button on the title screen to initiate the action.
 A local player will spawn at the starting point, dashing forward in a race against time.
 Jump and collect various items to boost your score.
 Beware!
-Touching obstacles or plummeting below the terrain will deplete your energy.
+Touching obstacles will deplete your energy.

 ![image](https://github.com/DiegoGaliotti/Runner_Multiplayer_Template/assets/68599501/89950ff5-4278-4f2b-b2ae-1d28b3b4d8fd)